moutend/go-medium/README.md

 }
 ```

-# Notes

-## Published date and time of Article
+## Specifying `PublishedAt`

+The default value of `medium.Article.PublishedAt` is current time, you don't have to specify when the article was published at.
-If you want to specify the field `PublishedAt` of Article, it must be formatted according to the layout below:
+However, if you want to specify it, the timestamp must be formatted according to the layout below:

 ```
 2006-01-02T15:04:05+07000
 ```

+## Valid range of published date

-Note that you cannot specify the date and time after UTC+07:00.
+Note that you cannot specify the timestamp after current UTC+07:00.
-I don't know why but it seems to be specification of the Medium API v1.
+I don't know why but it will be treated as future post and Medium API will reject that post.
 For example, Japan standard Time is UTC+09:00, the article posted from machine which timezone is set as JST will be rejected.

 Also, you cannot specify the date and time before Jan 1st, 1970.

-The `PublishedAt` field will be set as current time if you didn't specify it.

-## Setting up API token with OAuth

-`go-medium` doesn't provide the method for obtaining API token with OAuth.
-However, it has `Token` method which receives shortlive code and redirect URI, and then generate a new token for Medium API.

-One way to generate API token with OAuth is launching the local web server and redirect HTTP request to that web server.

 # LICENSE